-How to Get a Teaching License in Rhode Island
+How to Earn a Teaching License in Rhode Island

 Rhode Island prioritizes public school education.
 The state ranks fourth among U.S. states in average per student expenditure, according to a report by the National Education Association (NEA).
 By making a financial commitment to education, the state is making an investment in the future.
 With generous allowances per student, school districts can provide the resources that enable educators to explore options for teaching effectively.
 With a teaching license in Rhode Island you’ll enjoy the benefits of working in a supportive educational environment.

 The traditional route to Rhode Island teacher certification is to earn a bachelor’s degree from a state-approved college or university and a Rhode Island Approved Educator Preparation Program.
 As a graduate of an approved program you are eligible for Rhode Island certification upon completion of the program and required assessments.
 Your application for an Initial Certificate must be submitted within five years from the completion of your educator preparation program.